Jordan141/CustomerServiceApp/README.md

 - Edit Employee object to include more data.
 ### 18/07/2018
 #### Completed
-- Small fix on homepage link
+- Small fix on homepage link.
--
--
+- Added Support registration.
+- Limited support staff to those verified by admins.
+#### In Progress
+- Edit profile page for users and support.